-The Microsoft Data Science Virtual Machine is an Azure virtual machine (VM) image pre-installed and configured with several popular tools that are commonly used for data analytics and machine learning.
+The Microsoft Data Science Virtual Machine is a Windows Azure virtual machine (VM) image pre-installed and configured with several popular tools that are commonly used for data analytics and machine learning.
 The tools included are:

 - Microsoft R Server Developer Edition